chantelwetzel-noaa/data_summary/doc/_main.md

 # Curlfin sole
  To date, no assessment or analysis has been conducted on Curlfin sole.
-Across available data, Curlfin sole have been observed and sampled generally by
+Across available data, Curlfin sole have been observed and sampled generally by commercial fisheries and the NWFSC WCGBT survey.

  Across all years of available data, commercial fisheries have collected a total of 1,725 length observations, 0 age readings, and 289 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 1,724 length observations, 0 age readings, and 289 otoliths that are available to be aged.
-In California, since 2000, a total of 1,350 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2000, a total of 374 length observations, 0 age readings, and 289 otoliths have been collected
+In California, since 2000, a total of 1,350 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2000, a total of 374 length observations, 0 age readings, and 289 otoliths have been collected.

+Across all years of available data, the NWFSC WCGBT survey has collected a total of 9,332 length observations, 0 age readings, and 1,366 otoliths that are available to be aged.

 ## commercial fisheries
  \begingroup\fontsize{10}{12}\selectfont